acse-srm3018/DeeplearningProxy/README.md

 ## Data Preprocessing

-Mean and standard deviation, Max and min of training and validation set were calcualted.
+Mean and standard deviation, Max and min of training and validation set were calculated.
 Then pressure data standardized and normalized using these statistical values.

 ## Installation